viclm/mgate/README.md

 ### `rules`

-A collection of proxy requests would run serially.
-Every item is a full request definition, it is worth to be mentioned that you can specify an array of proxy requests running in parallel.All request options are listed below, some are self-explanatory.
+A collection of upstream requests would run serially.
+Every item is a full request definition, array requests would run in parallel.
+All request options are listed below, most of them are self-explanatory, return a Promise in option function make it async.

 * `url`
 * `method`
 * `datatype` specify datatype for response, `form-data` and `json` is supported
-* `timeout` set milliseconds before a request times out
+* `timeout` set milliseconds before request times out
-* `when(context)` stops current request when rejected or a false returned
+* `when(context)` determine request is skipped or not
-* `before(context)` modify current request options
+* `before(context)` modify request options
-* `after(context)` modify current request result
+* `after(context)` modify request result
-* `fallback(context)` return a fallback data when request fails
+* `fallback(context)` provide fallback data when request fails
-* `fake(context)` custom a result
+* `fake(context)` custom result thoroughly

 The `context` object has several properties

 * `client` contains original request data from client
-* `parent` contains result of latest proxy request
+* `parent` contains result of latest request
-* `request` contains options for following proxy request
+* `request` contains options for following request
-* `result` contains the result of current proxy request
+* `result` contains the result of current request

-## Contributing
-Welcome to contributing, the guidelines are being drafted.

 ## License

 Licensed under the MIT license.